AndyMelR/AndyMelR/README.md

 - 👋 Hi, I’m @AndyMelR
 - 👀 I’m interested in technology, education, lifestyle and family
-- 🌱 I’m currently learning programming languages as Javascript, Python, Java and frameworks as React
+- 🌱 I work with programming languages as Javascript, Python, Java and frameworks as React
-- 💞️ I’m looking to start my career on tech as Full Stack Developer
+- 🧐 I am a problem-solving skilled person, with a keen eye for detail and a drive for delivering high-quality code.
-- 📫 How to reach me by email: ameleror@gmail.com
+- 💻 Continuously seeking new challenges and opportunities to expand expertise in software development.

 <!---
 AndyMelR/AndyMelR is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.